-Best features to look for in saving accounts for teenagers
+Best features to look for in savings accounts for teenagers

-- High APY: A competitive annual percentage yield (APY) is one of the major perks of a savings account.
+- High APY: The annual percentage yield (APY) of an account is its rate of return, factoring in the effect of compound interest.
 The higher the APY, the more interest you’ll earn on your money.

-- No minimum balance to open the account: Find an account that either requires no minimum to open or a very small amount.
+- No minimum balance to open the account: Many teens aren’t starting out with much, which makes it important to find an account that can be opened with either no minimum or a very small amount.

-- No minimum balance required to maintain the account: Look for an account that doesn’t require you to stay above a certain balance.
+- No minimum balance to maintain the account: It’s often best to go with an account that doesn’t require you to stay above a certain balance.

 Best savings accounts for teenagers